Sweetyamnesia/BrainBoostVR/portfolio-project/Technical_documentation.md

 # 9️⃣ Plan SCM and QA Strategies

-Describes the source code management processes and quality assurance strategy to ensure reliable development and testing.

 ## 9.1 Source Code Management

-Describes the version control tools and branching strategy used to maintain code quality and track changes.
+Describes the version control tools and branching strategy used in the project:

 - **Tool**: Git (GitHub)
 - **Branching**: